i2p/i2p.i2p/installer/resources/checklist.md

 - Trial Debian build: Run 'ant debcheckpatch' and fix any issues.
   Build and test a preliminary Debian build with 'ant debian' and fix any issues

-- Javadoc test: 'ant javadoc' and 'ant mavenCentral.deps' with a recent Oracle JDK (12+), and fix any issues.
+- Javadoc test: 'ant javadoc'
+  with a recent Oracle JDK (12+), and fix any issues.
   Oracle JDK will error on things that OpenJDK does not!

+- Java 7 test: 'ant mavenCentral.deps' to ensure
+  that Android will build correcly; fix any issues

 ## A day or two before